mmkaram/mmkaram.github.io/markdown/SquashAI.md

 ##### Contour Detection:

-doc is a WIP
+this part of the doc is a WIP

-Finally, when rendered it looks like this:
+Finally, when rendered it looks like this (bottom left: KNN, top right: dialation, top left: contour detection overlayed on original frame):

 ![Ball Tracking](/assets/images/ball_tracking.png)